Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 What is the prettiest beach town on Lake Michigan?

 Saugatuck-Douglas is widely considered one of the prettiest Lake Michigan beach towns.
-Oval Beach has been ranked among the top 25 beaches in the world by Condé Nast Traveler, and the town itself is a charming arts district filled with galleries, boutiques, and waterfront dining.
+Oval Beach has been ranked among the top 25 beaches in the world by Condé Nast Traveler, and the town itself is a charming arts district full of galleries, boutiques, and waterfront dining.

 What Lake Michigan beach town is closest to Chicago?

-New Buffalo, Michigan is the closest Lake Michigan beach town to Chicago at about 90 minutes by car.
-You can also take the Amtrak train from Chicago’s Union Station directly to New Buffalo’s covered downtown train station, making it an easy car-free weekend getaway.
+New Buffalo, Michigan is the closest Lake Michigan beach town to Chicago, about 90 minutes by car.
+You can also take the Amtrak train from Chicago’s Union Station directly to New Buffalo’s covered downtown station, making it an easy car-free weekend getaway.

 When is the best time to visit Lake Michigan beach towns?